 Disney, HP, and GE all thrived at a time when competitors profits’ nosedived.
 Airbnb, Uber, Slack – huge names and all a product of the last recession.
 When our backs are against the wall, we humans get creative, and none more so than entrepreneurs.
 Even in sectors that have been hit hard, such as retail, there are opportunities.
 Online shopping soared during lockdown, as we were confined to our homes.
 The pandemic saw the hospitality trade badly hit and with it, their supply chains.
 So instead of supplying food to cafes and restaurants, farmers sold boxes of fresh produce to the public, rather than let it go to waste.

-All new businesses need support
+All new SMBs need support

 Now more than ever your current and new customers need your support.
 All organisations, whether they are as big as Disney or as small as a solopreneur, need to be online.
 They’re crying out for help.
 They don’t only need a phone line, they need a web presence.
-And if they are selling products, they need an ecommerce site that puts them in control and doesn’t cost a fortune.
-Any new venture needs support and turning to solutions which are known and familiar is tempting for new business owners.
+And if they are selling products, they need an e-commerce site that puts them in control and doesn’t cost a fortune.
+Any new venture needs support and turning to solutions that are known and familiar is tempting for new business owners.
 It’s why so many makers and retailers sell through platforms like Etsy and eBay.
-And while those platforms offer a quick fix, they don’t give business owners the flexibility that having their own ecommerce site does.
+And while those platforms offer a quick fix, they don’t give business owners the flexibility that having their own e-commerce site does.